 We hope you have enjoyed our site.

-if something catches your eye, is out of date, or in any way wrong, please email Brooks.
+if something catches your eye, is out of date, or in any way not up to snuff, please email Brooks.